w3f/Grants-Program/sator.md

 ### Overview

 Sator project concerns technology infrastructure to onramp global content to web3 at-scale.
 Specifically, Sator technologies enable the tokenization of network effect value surrounding streaming content that diffuses value throughout the ecosystem.
-Sator project empowers non-crypto-natives with digital in-app wallets that will include Polkadot which requires the creation of in-app wallet support on Substrate, using Parity signer technology and Polkawallet SDK.
+Sator project empowers non-crypto-natives with digital in-app wallets that will include Polkadot which requires the creation of in-app wallet support on Substrate and Polkawallet SDK.
 Polkadot in-app wallet support unlocks the following features:

 - Users are able to view, burn (if an option exists), and transfer their NFTs through the Polkadot wallet.
 - Users are allowed to create their own NFTs and collections via wallet.
 There also will be an option to create NFTs for a user profile photo, quiz rewards, etc.